 - Sensors – As you’d image, these devices are packed with sensors in order to manoeuvre around your home.
 The sensors on each device will vary depending upon the technology used, we’ll discuss this more later on.
 The main sensors include wall sensors, object sensors and cliff sensors.

 - Processor – The final key element inside a robot vacuum is the processor which brings all the information from the sensors together, makes sense of it and tells it what to do next.
 Robot vacuums are becoming more and more intelligent with some devices now using AI to understand their surroundings, this requires a lot of processing power, so the chips are becoming better.
 Many of the chips are similar to those found in smart phones with quad core processors now commonplace.
 Some of the best robot vacuum cleaners such as the Roborock S6 MaxV even have an octa-core processor.

 This is not an exhaustive list as it is just designed to give an overview, there are many other elements inside such as batteries, charging contacts, WiFi components, etc.

 How Do Robot Vacuums Know Where to Go?

-There are a couple of different ways that robot vacuums can tell where to go, the most popular these days are photoelectric sensors, vSLAM or lidar navigation.
+There are a couple of different ways that robot vacuums can tell where to go, the most popular these days are random path, vSLAM or lidar navigation.
 Here is a breakdown of each system: